xang1234/xang1234.github.io/_posts/2018-09-20-multi-label.md

 We use the **MediaMill** [dataset](https://ivi.fnwi.uva.nl/isis/mediamill/challenge/data.php) to explore different multi-label algorithms available in Scikit-Multilearn.
 Our goal is not to optimize classifier performance but to explore the various algorithms applicable to multi-label classification problems.
 The dataset is reasonable with over 30k train points and 12k test points.
 There are 120 features and 101 labels.

 This dataset was chosen in order to work with a fairly large dataset to illustrate difficulties in multi-label classification instead of a toy example.
-In particular when there are $N$ labels, the search space increases exponentially to $2^N$.
+In particular when there are $$N$$ labels, the search space increases exponentially to $$2^N$$.
 A list of multi-label datasets can be found at Manik Varma's [Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html).
 The data is provided in sparse format and the authors only provide Matlab scripts to convert them; some data wrangling is needed in python to handle them.

 ```python